Ngz91/dotfiles/README.md

 ```
 Then run it using `rofi --show drun`.
 [Here](https://github.com/davatorium/rofi) you can read about other options to run rofi.

-Create a rofi folder in your config and [add this files](https://github.com/iamverysimp1e/dots/tree/main/configs/rofi), this will give you a start for you to customize your own rofi theme.
+Create a rofi folder in your config and [add this files](https://github.com/iamverysimp1e/dots/tree/main/configs/rofi), this will give you a start for you to customize your own Rofi theme.

-In case you want a rofi theme similar to mine follow [this guide](https://github.com/adi1090x/rofi)
+In case you want a Rofi theme similar to mine follow [this guide](https://github.com/adi1090x/rofi)

-To assign rofi a keybinding add this to your i3 config file:
+To assign Rofi a keybinding add this to your i3 config file:
 ```
 exec --no-startup-id sh rofi -show drun
 ```